mrcavalcanti/mosaicoo/contribute/style-guides/documentation-style-guide.md

 _Display_ is a transitive verb, which means it always needs a direct object.

-- Correct, active voice: Grafana displays your list of active alarms.
+- Correct, active voice: Mosaicoo displays your list of active alarms.
 - Correct, but passive voice: Your list of active alarms is displayed.
 - Incorrect: The list of active alarms displays.